sharad-patil24/connectedhomeip/examples/lighting-app/efr32/README.md

             for 30 seconds.
 The device will then switch to a slower interval advertisement.
             After 15 minutes, the advertisement stops.

-        -   _Pressed and hold for 6 s_ : Initiates the factory reset of the device.
+        -   _Press and hold for 6 s_ : Initiates the factory reset of the device.
             Releasing the button within the 6-second window cancels the factory reset procedure. **LEDs** blink in unison when the factory reset procedure is initiated.